Frequently Asked Questions about ISSP Professional Certification

-A: If you fail an exam, you must wait for the next Test Season in order to retake it.
+A: If you fail an exam, you must wait 3 months before registering to retake the exam.
 Candidates must register and pay for an exam each time they take it.
 If a candidate is retaking the ISSP-CSP exam more than a year after they first applied, they must re-apply with updated documentation.

-- Q: How is the ISSP Sustainability Professional Certification (a professional credential) different from the Sustainability Certificate Training program that ISSP offers?
+- Q: How is the ISSP Sustainability Professional Certification (a professional credential) different from Sustainability Certificate Training programs?

-- A: The ISSP Sustainability Certificate Training is a training program and the certificate that you receive at the end shows that you have successfully completed the courses.
-There are many institutions that provide certificates like this based on completing a course or series of courses.
-The ISSP Sustainability Professional Certification process validates that an individual not only has received a specific amount of sustainability education but can pass a standard test on core competencies and, in the case of the ISSP-CSP level, that the individual has a certain number of years of experience.
+- A: There are many institutions that provide Sustainability Certificate Training Programs that involve completing a course or series of courses.
+Some of these are higher education organizations like some of ISSP's Education Partners.
+These certificate programs provide students with a solid foundation of sustainability and are a great starting point for anyone looking to get into the sustainability field.
+The ISSP Sustainability Professional Certification is a professional credential that validates that an individual not only has received a specific amount of sustainability education but can pass a standard test on core competencies and, in the case of the ISSP-CSP level, that the individual has a certain number of years of experience.
 An analogy is that one can get an engineering degree from a college but then has to pass a test to be able to add the PE (Professional Engineer) designation after their name.
-Because the ISSP Sustainability Certificate program is aligned with the Body of Knowledge on which the Sustainability Professional Certification will be based, going through the ISSP Certificate program will help prepare you for the exam component of Professional Certification although, as with a PE exam, additional studying may be necessary.
+Any Sustainability Certificate program that is aligned with the Body of Knowledge on which the Sustainability Professional Certification is based, should prepare you for the exam component of Professional Certification although, as with a PE exam, additional studying may be necessary.

-- Q: I took the full ISSP Certificate Training program.
+- Q: I took the full ISSP Sustainability Certificate Training program that ISSP used to offer.
 Does that count towards the education requirement for the ISSP-CSP Professional Certification?